1. Is the contractor a full-time solar installer exclusively focused on solar PV?

 5. How many solar PV projects has the contractor installed?

-LightWave Solar has designed and installed over 700 solar PV systems throughout the Midsouth, primarily in Tennessee and Kentucky.
-Our projects include large systems (200kW-5MW), systems for small businesses ranging from 20-100kW, and over 350 residential systems ranging from 2kW to 50kW.
+LightWave Solar has designed and installed over 700 solar PV systems throughout the Midsouth, primarily in Tennessee, Kentucky and Mississippi.
+Our projects include large systems (200kW-5MW), systems for small businesses ranging from 20-100kW, and over 400 residential systems ranging from 2kW to 50kW.
 We have installed nearly one fourth of the total number of solar systems in the TVA region.
 In addition, LightWave Solar is responsible for the design and installation of the first solar interconnections with over 45 electrical utilities in the TVA region.
 Our experience sets us apart from other contractors in the area.

 6. Have you talked to any of the contractor’s customers?